 If you are wanting to recruit from a larger talent pool where real talent is the goal then embracing diversity is vital for STEM based businesses to thrive.

 You cannot simply add a diversity policy to the footer of your website and assume the problem is solved.
 A STEM business needs to embrace a culture change.
 It needs to understand the unconscious bias traits that have been affecting its hiring policies and it needs to help women in business with career development opportunities that can entice them to have a career in STEM based industry.

 A career in industry can be exciting, challenging and rewarding and STEM businesses need to promote themselves better in this.
 There is a big shortage of engineers and promoting diversity in your business will help to plug that gap whilst introducing fresh new ideas, different perspectives and most importantly, a culture change in the workplace that can help put your business on the map.

-At Skills 4, we are a multiple award winning diversity training company focusing on the STEM sector.
+At Skills 4, we are a multiple award-winning diversity training company focusing on the Construction and Engineering sectors.
 Our experienced training team who can provide both traditional and online diversity, unconscious bias, conscious inclusion and career development training for our clients that will help to attract, retain and progress diverse talent.

 We are one of the UK’s leading Diversity and Inclusion Training Providers, having established in 2006, by the current CEO Jayne Little, in response to issues identified in the government-commissioned Report, ‘Shaping a Fairer Future’.

-To find out more about our range of training services in the STEM sector and the benefits that they can bring for workplace culture change, diversity, inclusion and equality as well as tackling racism in the workplace, please contact us today.
+To find out more about our range of training services in the Construction and Engineering sectors and the benefits that they can bring for workplace culture change, diversity, inclusion and equality as well as tackling racism in the workplace, please contact us today.